avanbaelen/nedocs-markov-chain/README.md

 nedocs-markov-forecasting/
 │
 ├── README.md
+│
 ├── notebooks/
 │   └── nedocs_markov_forecasting.ipynb
+│
 ├── docs/
 │   └── nedocs_markov_forecasting_paper.pdf
+│
 ├── figures/
 │   ├── forecast_accuracy.png
 │   ├── state_accuracy.png
 │   └── confusion_matrices.png
+│
 └── requirements.txt
 ```

 ### Jupyter Notebook

-The notebook contains the Python implementation of the Markov forecasting model, including transition-matrix construction, multi-step forecasting, model evaluation, and visualization.
+The notebook contains the Python implementation of the forecasting framework, including data preparation, NEDOCS state classification, transition-matrix construction, multi-hour forecasting, model evaluation, and visualization.

 ### Technical Paper

-The accompanying paper provides a more detailed discussion of the motivation, methodology, numerical results, limitations, and conclusions of the original project.
+The accompanying technical paper documents the original research question, methodology, numerical results, analysis, and conclusions in greater detail.

 ## Limitations

-Several limitations should be considered when interpreting the results.

-The model relies primarily on historical transitions between NEDOCS states and does not incorporate many of the operational variables that may contribute to future ED crowding, such as patient arrivals, inpatient capacity, staffing, acuity, or diagnostic delays.
+The model primarily uses historical transitions between NEDOCS states and therefore does not directly incorporate many operational factors that may influence future ED crowding, such as patient arrivals, staffing, inpatient bed availability, patient acuity, diagnostic delays, or other hospital capacity constraints.

 The distribution of observations across NEDOCS states was also imbalanced, particularly toward higher crowding states, which may have influenced state-specific prediction accuracy.

-Finally, forecasting performance declined as the prediction horizon increased, suggesting that the model is more useful for short-term prediction than longer-range forecasting.
+Forecast accuracy decreased as the prediction horizon increased, suggesting that the model is better suited to short-term forecasting than longer-range prediction.

 ## Future Work

-Potential extensions of this project include:
+Potential extensions of the project include:

-* Comparing Markov forecasts against simple persistence and time-of-week baseline models
+* Comparing the Markov model against persistence and time-of-week forecasting baselines
-* Incorporating additional operational features associated with ED crowding
+* Incorporating additional ED operational variables
-* Comparing Markov forecasting with other statistical and machine-learning approaches
+* Comparing Markov forecasting with statistical and machine-learning approaches
-* Evaluating alternative methods for handling state imbalance
+* Further evaluating approaches for handling state imbalance
-* Investigating non-homogeneous and higher-order Markov models
+* Investigating alternative Markov model structures
-* Evaluating the model using additional datasets or healthcare environments
+* Evaluating model performance across additional emergency department environments

 ## Project Background

-This project was originally developed as undergraduate academic research and is presented here as an example of applied probability, predictive modeling, and healthcare analytics.
+This project was originally developed as undergraduate research exploring the application of stochastic modeling to a real-world healthcare operational problem.

+It is presented here as a technical portfolio project demonstrating the application of probability, predictive modeling, Python, model evaluation, and healthcare domain knowledge to emergency department operations.
-The public repository has been prepared as a portfolio version of the project.
-Healthcare data used in the original analysis is not distributed with the repository.